"Many kids dat Japa will turnout dis way": Concerns trail Afolayan's son's video

-Kunle Afolayan’s Fashion Model Son Diekola’s Viral Video Stirs Speculations As Many Express Concerns
+Speculations trail Kunle Afolayan’s Son's Viral Video: "Many kids that Japa will turnout dis way"

-- A video of Kunle Afolayan's son and fashion model Diekola is circulating online
+- A video of Nollywood producer Kunle Afolayan's son and fashion model Diekola is circulating online

 - In the viral video, the young man who was spotted with a handbag was seen posing for the camera